Existential Unforgeability in Quantum Authentication From Quantum Physical Unclonable Functions Based on Random von Neumann Measurement: Introduction

 \subsection{Future Work}

-Being these new QPUF models, there are several directions for future work that needs to be investigated: \begin{itemize} \item As mentioned earlier, the methods of implementing a random measurement introduced by us is problematic for a realistic implementation.
-Finding more realistic implementation of the random measurement QPUF is thus an important open question. \item Creating a manufacturing process that produces Haar or close-to-Haar unclonable unitaries might be impos- sible.
-We considered the Haar-unitary model as just the simplest theoretical proof of concept showing that unforgeability can be achieved.
-For practical application, more realistic unitary distributions still allowing for a theoretical security proof need to be found. \item We have considered only noiseless PUFs, thus cost of dealing with noise in this QPUF still needs to be investigated. \end{itemize} Finally, we highlight that QPUFs are advantageous over competing schemes like "\emph{Quantum Key Distribution} (QKD)"\cite{Metger2023} and "\emph{Quantum Money}" \cite{gavinsky2012quantum, Wiesner}.
+Being these new QPUF models, there are several directions for future work that needs to be investigated: \begin{itemize} \item As mentioned earlier, the methods of implementing a random measurement through a random measurement channel is problematic for a realistic implementation.
+Finding more realistic implementation of the random measurement QPUF is thus an important open question. \item Creating a manufacturing process that produces Haar or close-to-Haar unclonable unitaries might be impossible.
+We considered the Haar-unitary model as just the simplest theoretical proof of concept model showing that unforgeability can be achieved.
+For practical applications, more realistic unitary distributions still allowing for a theoretical security proof need to be found.
+However, if the adversary is restricted to only query access, \textit{Pseudo Random Unitaries} (PRUs) \cite{doosti2022connection} or \textit{Unitary Designs} \cite{boche2019simultaneous, boche2017randomness} can serve as QPUFs, as demonstrated in \cite{doosti2022connection}.
+This is because the query database generated by PRUs or unitary designs is nearly indistinguishable from that of Haar random unitaries.
+However, in practice, they fall short as a solution, since PRUs can be implemented using efficient-depth quantum circuits, enabling an adversary with physical device access to learn them gate by gate. \item We have considered only noiseless PUFs, thus cost of dealing with noise in this QPUF still needs to be investigated. \end{itemize} Finally, we highlight that QPUFs are advantageous over competing schemes like $\lq$\emph{Quantum Key Distribution} (QKD)'\cite{Metger2023, upadhyaya2021dimension} and $\lq$\emph{Quantum Money}' \cite{gavinsky2012quantum, Wiesner}.
 In contrast to our QPUF model, a fundamental requirement in Quantum Money and QKD based schemes is that the classical information about the measurement basis needs to be stored \textbf{secretly} by the verifier.
-This makes them a "\emph{trusted party}" in the security scheme, opening avenues for possible privacy leakage.
+This makes them a $\lq$\emph{trusted party}' in the security scheme, opening avenues for possible privacy leakage.